libsteve/Bibliotek/README.md

 Instructions
 ---

-1. Clone the repository and all its submodules to your local machine.
+Clone the repository and all its submodules to your local machine.

         git clone --recurse-submodules https://github.com/Altece/Bibliotek.git

-2. Open the Xcode project, select the `Configure` scheme, and build.
-    This will install all the necessary tools with [Homebrew][brew], and then will build YAZ into the project's build product's directory.
+When you build the `Bibliotek` target for the first time, the `./configure` script will be run to install prerequisite tools with [Homebrew][brew] before proceeding to build YAZ into the project's build product's directory.

-3. Switch to the `Bibliotek` scheme to build and modify the Bibliotek library.

 [brew]: https://brew.sh